ElectricityMachine/SCR-SGPlus/README.md

 By using this script, you MUST adhere to the license terms in the LICENSE file.

 ### Contact information
 If you have issues or need to contact me, please reach me on Discord at ElectricityMachine (hashtag) One Seven Five Three.
-The Discord username is spelt that way to avoid scrapers and bots.
+The Discord username is spelt this way to avoid scrapers and bots.